openstack/training-guides/doc/upstream-training/source/slides/workflow-metrics.rst

 - The metrics should be used within context

   - Don't game the numbers
-  - Numbers should be used as an indication for competition
+  - Numbers should not be used as an indication for competition

 Stackalytics
 ============